 Protection from Data Loss

-We have one database that is mirrored on multiple servers in separate zones within the AWS system of servers.
-We don’t separate any of the accounts and we do this for speed and cost.
-Application code resides on GitHub (http://github.com), a secure source-code management system that stores a complete versioned history of every change to every file in the project.
-Application data is backed up daily via two separate processes: a daily AWS snapshot of the disk volume containing the data, and a restorable snapshot that allows restoring data as recent as the previous 5 minutes.
-User files (images and attachments) are encrypted and backed up to S3 daily.
-Amazon RDS continuously copies all data from the master application database to an identical backup database server located in a different AWS availability zone.
-This provides a “hot standby” database that is at most a few seconds behind the primary database.
+We have a single master database that is mirrored on multiple servers in separate zones within AWS’ Relational Database Service (RDS).
+Application data is backed up daily via two separate processes: a daily AWS snapshot of the disk volume containing the data, and a restorable snapshot that allows restoring data as recent as 5 minutes ago.
+User files (images and attachments) are encrypted and stored in Simple Storage Service (S3), a redundant cloud-based filesystem.